waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 8. Push Down to (4, 7).
 [PIT]

 # Lessons Learned
-- Falling through a PIT on B1F resets the entire floor's boulder puzzle.
+- Boulders DO NOT reset when switching between B1F and B2F.
 - Wild battles: Prioritize escaping.
 - Leads: ALWAYS lead with Calcifer (Lv45) in wild areas.
-(Swap abandoned).
+Verified.
 - Menu Mechanics: In the POKéMON menu, the 'A' button sub-menu "SWITCH" option initiates the reordering process (same as the 'Select' button shortcut).
 To swap two Pokémon, select the first, choose "SWITCH", move to the second, and press 'A'.
 Verified.
-- Verification: Game State warps at (5, 12) and (12, 13) indicate pits are NOT filled.
+- Verification: Game State warps at (11, 2), (4, 7), (5, 12), and (12, 13) indicate all 4 pits are currently UNFILLED.
+Verified.
+(Turn 28527).